Fair Housing Policy

 CHN will include the Fair Housing Logo on all of its documents and advertisements.
 CHN will post a Fair Housing poster in a place visible to the public.
 CHN will secure and distribute Fair Housing material provided by HUD, the Michigan State Housing Development Authority (MSHDA) and various other Fair Housing agencies and organizations.
 “Fair Housing, Equal Opportunity for All” brochures will be distributed to all applicants.

 CHN will consider all applicants and contractors based on qualifications.
-No applicant or contractor will be denied housing or a contract based on their race, color, national origin, religion, age, sex, marital status, familial status and disability.
+No applicant or contractor will be denied housing or a contract based on their race, color, national origin, religion, age, sex, marital status, familial status, disability, sexual orientation, and gender identity.
 Persons raising concerns regarding discrimination will not be retaliated against.
-CHN will request that both minorities and women apply for assistance through the single-family and emergency assistance programs.

 CHN is committed to affirmative marketing and will identify the Fair Housing needs and barriers within the communities where it works.
 CHN will address these needs and barriers by establishing a plan to resolve and meet fair housing needs.